mbforbes/website-3/posts/writing/travel/2023-taipei.md

     "/assets/posts/2023-taipei/IMG_0758.moz80.jpg"
 ], false, false %}

 Notice the second one?
 The first character (Tai) is written as 臺 instead of 台.
-You may have heard before of _Traditional Chinese_ and _Simplified Chinese._ This is that at work: 臺 is traditional and 台 is simplified.
+You may have heard before of _Traditional Chinese_ and _Simplified Chinese._ I originally thought that this is that at work: that 臺 is traditional and 台 is simplified.
 Taiwan, like Hong Kong and Macau, did not switch to simplified Chinese when (mainland) China promoted the switch.^[Malaysia and Singapore did switch to simplified.
 Source for all this, of course: [Wikipedia: Simplified Chinese](https://en.wikipedia.org/wiki/Simplified_Chinese_characters).
 The most interesting thing I learned from the [page on traditional Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters) was that the USA uses traditional Chinese characters when it sends out notices translated to Chinese.
 Quoth: _"Having immigrated to the United States during the second half of the 19th century, well before the institution of simplified characters, Chinese Americans have long used traditional characters.
 Therefore, US public notices and signage in Chinese are generally in traditional Chinese."_] As such, the writing in Taiwan is generally in traditional, not simplified, Chinese.

 Knowing this, and seeing those two signs, I assumed that some simplification had still made its way into official script.
 The 臺北 sign certainly looks older than the 台北 one, doesn't it?